 The McDade Recreational Trail extends most the length of the park and provides views of the river, charming streams, open farm fields, forests, and historic landscapes.
 The trail offers hikers, bikers, and cross-country skiers areas of varied difficulty, from easy to strenuous.
 With trailheads distributed between ½ and 5 miles apart, this trail offers a section for just about any visitor.

-From Hialeah to Owens trailheads, the trail is mostly flat as it traverses former settlements and farms.
+From Hialeah to Owens trailheads, the trail is mostly flat, but rises in elevation as it traverses former settlements and farms.
 From the Owens Trailhead on Freeman Tract Road, the trail switchbacks sharply up the side of the Hogback, or ridge, to the park's headquarters.
 Observation decks on the side of the headquarters facility provide wildlife viewing areas.
 This section of trail is rather difficult.

 Between park headquarters and Bushkill Access, the terrain becomes rolling hills.
 Numerous structures, foundations, and other traces remain from the once thriving community of Bushkill.